Malaga, Washington

 Malaga is an unincorporated community in Chelan County, Washington, United States.
 Founded in 1903, Malaga is located on the Columbia River 6.5 mi east-southeast of Wenatchee.
 Malaga has a post office with ZIP code 98828.

 Economy

 In 2025, following permitting and the completion of Washington State environmental review process, Helion Energy began to build a commercial fusion power plant facility.
 The Orion fusion plant is planned to provide at least 50 MW of power, directly to Microsoft data centers, under a power purchase agreement that begins in 2028.
-Helion will employ 10 to 50 people at the facility.
+(Note: Full 50 MW power production may begin in 2029) Helion will employ 10 to 50 people at the facility.